- We respect the diversity of our professional and patient communities.

 - We are developing training for departmental and division leaders to strengthen our skills in building and leading diverse groups, lessening implicit bias, and promoting equity and inclusion.

 - We established new positions on the Minority Recruitment and Retention Committee to enhance our focus on recruitment and retention of Black faculty and Latinx/Hispanic faculty.
 Learn more.

-- We are creating a Diversity, Equity, and Inclusion Committee that will identify, promote, prioritize, and facilitate structural changes.
+- We are creating a Diversity, Equity and Inclusion Committee to identify, promote, prioritize, and facilitate structural changes.
 It will also serve as a communication hub and clearinghouse to help us all efficiently keep track of the many DEI/anti-racism activities across Duke.

 - We will host Health Equities and Disparities in Medicine, a monthly presentation for ongoing dialogue about DEI/anti-racism topics.
 This presentation is part of the new Duke Medicine Duke Medicine Learning, Education, and Discussion Series.